Political interpretations of The Wonderful Wizard of Oz: Alternative allegory

 In 1993, W. Geoffrey Seeley recast the story as an exercise in geo-political treachery, suggesting the supposed "Good Witch Glinda" took advantage of the Witch of the East's sudden and unintentional death.
 Seizing on an opportunity for all-power, Glinda used the innocent Dorothy to unseat the remaining powers of the land, the Witch of the West and the Wizard of Oz, leaving herself as undisputed master of all four corners of Oz: North, East, West and South (and presumably the Emerald City).
 She even showed her truest "Machiavellian brilliance" by allowing the story to be entitled after the weakest of her three opponents.
 Glinda could have told Dorothy that the "silver slippers would easily do the job [of returning Dorothy to her beloved home] but decided that a destabilizing force such as Dorothy might be just the thing to shake up her other rival [The Wizard of Oz]."

+Another interpretation that has gained wide traction in recent years is that Baum's book may be an allegory for feminism.
+Pundits who subscribe to this theory point to several factors that support this theory.
+For example, all of the characters in The Wizard of Oz that have any tangible power happen to be females.
+This includes Dorothy, as well as the four witches.
+The men, they argue, have some type of character flaw, or lack an essential trait, such as a heart, courage or brains.
+Advocates point out that Baum was a champion of women’s rights, citing his columns in his Aberdeen newspaper to support this view.
+Baum also served as the first secretary of the Aberdeen Equal Suffrage Association.
+Moreover, both his wife and mother-in-law had a profound influence on his views concerning women’s rights.